-- 30. Section 13 requires that Consumer Scotland must, before each programme year, prepare and publish a forward work programme.
+- 33. Section 13 requires that Consumer Scotland must, before each programme year, prepare and publish a forward work programme.
 A programme year corresponds to a financial year (i.e. 1 April to 31 March).
-This document must include, for the following year: - Consumer Scotland's priorities; - a description of its main planned activities; - · details of any other priorities, and - details of any investigations it plans to undertake over and above those necessary to fulfil its functions. - 31.
-When the forward work programme is being prepared, Consumer Scotland must have regard to the views of those with an interest in consumer matters. - 32.
+This document must include, for the following year: - Consumer Scotland's priorities;

+- a description of its main planned activities; - · details of any other priorities, and - details of any investigations it plans to undertake over and above those necessary to fulfil its functions. - 34.
+When the forward work programme is being prepared, Consumer Scotland must have regard to the views of consumers and other persons, bodies and organisations having an interest in consumer matters. - 35.
 This published programme must also be laid before the Scottish Parliament.
 Under section 6, Consumer Scotland must have regard to its forward work programme when exercising its functions.